20 Years Ago…..

 When I arrived, both officers were on the ground and being attended to.
 Somehow, myself and Officer Derrick Alexander helped get Dick to the ambulance.
 Derrick was in my academy, a mountain of a man and if you recognize his name, you either remember him from his college football days or his sons who both played Division 1 Football.

 I remember looking at Derrick and thinking, “this superman we are putting in the ambulance is indestructible.”
 After all, weren’t we all but Hobson, the guy was built like a tree.
-His calves alone were the biggest I had ever seem.
+His calves alone were the biggest I had ever seen.

 Dick was conscious but hurting.
 Derrick rode with him in the ambulance and I went back to the scene.
 There was much to do.
 There had been an officer involved shooting, there was a crime scene and I had squad mates to console.
 Heck, I needed to be consoled.